henryJ099123/henryJ099123.github.io/README.md

 - Possibly build my own markdown -> React/HTML compiler
     - First I will find out if `react-markdown` is annoying to use
+- build an error 404 page
+- build a blog navigator page
+- actually write a blog